secretstartups/handbook/content/handbook/company/culture/all-remote/remote-values.md

 >
 > We still believe that's true today.
 We want everyone comfortable with taking small steps without a lot of coordination, without a lot of predicting, and without a lot of explaining. — *GitLab co-founder and CEO Sid Sijbrandij*

 An embraced spirit of [iteration](/handbook/values/#iteration) helps maintain an all-remote culture.
-By encouraging small steps and empowering individuals to propose minimum viable change, all-remote teams are less burdened by the need for coordination.
+By encouraging small steps and empowering individuals to propose minimal valuable change, all-remote teams are less burdened by the need for coordination.

 Particularly as organizations scale, the friction of coordinating people and teams can lead to [dysfunction](/handbook/values/#five-dysfunctions) and frustration.
 Coordinating large groups across an array of time zones is impractical, which forces an all-remote team to not lean on the coordination crutch.